sendgrid/docs/source/User_Guide/Marketing_Campaigns/lists.md

 Create a List
 {% endanchor %}
 You create lists when you upload contacts, please check out our information on [uploading contacts]({{root_url}}/User_Guide/Marketing_Campaigns/contacts.html#-Uploading-Contacts) for more information.

+{% anchor h3 %}
+Add Contacts to a list
+{% endanchor %}

+To add contacts to a list, click the gear icon next to the list name and select “Edit List”.
+A window will pop out where you can upload a new CSV or manually add a contact.

+{% anchor h3 %}
+Remove Contacts From a List
+{% endanchor %}

+Click on the name of your list to view all the contacts on the list.
+Check the box next to the contacts you would like to remove.
+You will notice that a button at the top right corner will keep track of how many contacts you have selected.
+Click the button with the selected count and choose the option “Remove from this list” to take these contacts off the list.

+{% info %}
+Choosing “Delete” will permanently remove the contacts from your contact database.
+You cannot roll back this change through the customer portal without re-adding the contacts manually or via a CSV.
+{% endinfo %}

+If you would like to remove these contacts from your contact database, you can do that by selecting “Delete”.

 {% anchor h2 %}
 Create a Segment